-This yielding transition has been extensively studied through mesoscopic elasto-plastic models~\cite{Hebraud98,Bocquet09,Nicolas18,Lin_PNAS14,Budrikis17,Talamali11,Bouzid15}.
-The universality class of this yielding transition is predicated on the propagator which dictates the distribution of additional stresses induced by a new shear transformation.
-Linearly elastic solids display a so-called Eshelby propagator, whose quadrupolar symmetry ensures that a shear transformation induces equal amounts of positive and negative stresses in its surroundings~\cite{Eshelby57,Karimi18}.
+This yielding transition has been widely studied via mesoscopic elasto-plastic models~\cite{Hebraud98,Bocquet09,Nicolas18,Lin_PNAS14,Budrikis17, Talamali11,Bouzid15}.
+Its universality class depends on the propagator, which determines how a shear transformation redistributes stress.
+Linear elastic solids display a so-called Eshelby propagator, whose quadrupolar symmetry imposes a balance of positive and negative stresses~\cite{Eshelby57,Karimi18}.
 This symmetry, associated with the dipolar deformation field illustrated in Fig.~\ref{fig:4sketches}(a,b), dictates the critical exponents at the yielding transition.
 Among them, the Herschel-Bulkley exponent describes how abruptly the material starts to flow once the macroscopic stress exceeds its critical value~\cite{Lin_PNAS14,Lin_EPL14}.
-Additional features such as the formation of shear bands and ageing have also been proposed to directly result from the form of the Eshelby propagator~\cite{Dasgupta12,Tyukodi16_yield,Martens12}.
+Phenomena such as shear-banding and aging have also been linked to the form of the Eshelby propagator~\cite{Dasgupta12,Tyukodi16_yield,Martens12}.

-While the validity of the Eshelby propagator is well established in dense amorphous solids~\cite{Tanguy06}, looser packings may display more complex responses.
-Experiments on weakly-jammed emulsions~\cite{Liu98,vanHecke09} thus indicate a non-Eshelby propagator, whereby the change in local stress surrounding a shear transformation has the same sign in all directions~\cite{Desmond15}.
-Similarly, an isotropic core is observed in the displacement response from force dipoles of simulated harmonic sphere packings near unjamming~\cite{Giannini24}.
+Although the validity of the Eshelby propagator is well established in dense amorphous solids~\cite{Tanguy06}, looser packings may display more complex responses.
+Experiments on weakly jammed emulsions~\cite{Liu98,vanHecke09} thus indicate a non-Eshelby propagation, whereby the change in local stress surrounding a shear transformation has the same sign in all directions~\cite{Desmond15}.
+Similarly, an isotropic core is observed in the displacement response to force dipoles of simulated harmonic sphere packings near unjamming~\cite{Giannini24}.
 In this article, we propose that such deviations from the Eshelby propagator are generically expected for amorphous solids close to unjamming.